hillaryAHR/LIB-201/network-analysis.md

 Whew!
 That's it.-->

 ## Check-in
-Click to log in to Canvas and complete the <a href="https://muw.instructure.com/courses/17249/quizzes/65106">2.Network Analysis</a> check in.
-Students in HO 303 can complete the <a href="https://muw.instructure.com/courses/16930/quizzes/65846">2.Network Analysis check-in</a> here.
+Click to log in to Canvas and complete the <a href="https://muw.instructure.com/courses/19030/quizzes/75455">2.Network Analysis</a> check in.

 # 3. Data Modeling for Visualizing a Network